harshita-1537/Snake_Game/README.md

 Hello !!
-This is a snake game using different basic concepts of java like classes,objects,methods(OOPS concept),singly linked list and 2d Array.
+This is a snake game using different basic concepts of java like classes, objects, methods(OOPS concept), singly linked list and 2d Array.